Macon, Georgia

-Macon is served by three interstate highways: I-16 (connecting to Savannah and coastal Georgia), I-75 (connecting to Atlanta to the north and Valdosta to the south), and I-475 (a city bypass highway).
-The area has two airports: Middle Georgia Regional Airport and Herbert Smart Downtown Airport.
+Macon has several notable cultural sites, including Ocmulgee Mounds National Historical Park, the Tubman Museum, and Hay House, and is known for the International Cherry Blossom Festival.
+The city is also known for its deep musical heritage and vibrant festivals that celebrate its Southern and African American roots.
+Higher education plays a major role through Mercer University, Middle Georgia State University, and Wesleyan College.
+Macon is served by I-16 (connecting to Savannah and Coastal Georgia), I-75 (connecting to Atlanta to the north and Valdosta to the south), and I-475.
+The area has two small general-aviation airports, Middle Georgia Regional Airport and Herbert Smart Downtown Airport.

-The city has several institutions of higher education and numerous museums and tourism sites.

 History

 Macon was founded on the site of the Ocmulgee Old Fields, where the Creek Indians lived in the 18th century.
 Their predecessors, the Mississippian culture, built a powerful agriculture-based chiefdom (950–1100 AD).
 The Mississippian culture constructed earthwork mounds for ceremonial, religious, and burial purposes.
-Indigenous peoples inhabited the areas along the Southeast’s rivers for 13,000 years before Europeans arrived.
+Indigenous peoples inhabited the areas along the Southeast's rivers for 13,000 years before Europeans arrived.

-Macon was developed at the site of Fort Benjamin Hawkins, built in 1809 at President Thomas Jefferson’s direction after he forced the Creek to cede their lands east of the Ocmulgee River (Archeological excavations in the 21st century found evidence of two separate fortifications.)
-The fort was named for Benjamin Hawkins, who served as Superintendent of Indian Affairs for the Southeast territory south of the Ohio River for more than 20 years, had lived among the Creek, and was married to a Creek woman.
-Located at the fall line of the Ocmulgee River, the fort established a trading post with Native peoples at river’s most inland point navigable from the Low Country.
+Macon was developed at the site of Fort Benjamin Hawkins, built in 1809 at President Thomas Jefferson's direction after he forced the Creek to cede their lands east of the Ocmulgee River.
+(Archeological excavations in the 21st century found evidence of two separate fortifications.)
+The fort was named for Benjamin Hawkins, who served as superintendent of Indian Affairs for the Southeast territory south of the Ohio River for more than 20 years, had lived among the Creek, and was married to a Creek woman.
+Located at the fall line of the Ocmulgee River, the fort established a trading post with native peoples at the river's most inland point navigable from the Low Country.

-Fort Hawkins guarded the Lower Creek Pathway, an extensive and well-traveled American Indian network that the U.S. government later improved as the Federal Road, linking Washington, D.C., to the ports of Mobile, Alabama and New Orleans, Louisiana.
+Fort Hawkins guarded the Lower Creek Pathway, an extensive and well-traveled American Indian network that the U.S. government later improved as the Federal Road, linking Washington, DC, to the ports of Mobile, Alabama, and New Orleans, Louisiana.
 Used for trading with the Creek, the fort also was used by state militia and federal troops.
 It was a major military distribution point during the War of 1812 and the Creek War of 1813.
 After the wars, it was a trading post and garrisoned troops until 1821.
 Decommissioned around 1828, it later burned to the ground.
-A replica of the southeast blockhouse was built in 1938 and stands on an east Macon hill.
+A replica of the southeast blockhouse, built in 1938, stands on an east Macon hill.
 Fort Hawkins Grammar School occupied part of the site.
 In the 21st century, archeological excavations have revealed more of the fort, increasing its historical significance, and led to further reconstruction planning for this major historical site.